 Cycling in Hoi An, Vietnam: Beaches, Rice Fields and Rural Life

 2016 was a quieter year of travel for me.
 I spent close to half of it in Vietnam, working hard on becoming a professional travel blogger and living cheap in Hoi An.
 I came to love this historic city and its laid-back countryside surrounds.
 On a few occasions I rented a bike, grabbed a map and explored the rice fields, small rural communities and beaches outside of Hoi An.
-If you’re visiting this part of the country it’s a great way to spend a few hours — here’s a quick guide so you can do it yourself without a tour.
+If you’re visiting this part of the country, cycling in Hoi An is a great way to spend a few hours — here’s a quick guide so you can do it yourself without a tour.

 Cycling through the countryside